bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 Now we are going to build and test our containers locally.
 If you've never worked with Docker before, there are a few basic commands that we'll use in this workshop, but you can find a more thorough list in the [Docker "Getting Started" documentation](https://docs.docker.com/engine/getstarted/).

-In this step, we are going to build a *Docker image* with a simple web application.
-The application that we will be using is available on the directory `00-Application` inside the project folder.
-In this case, lets's navigate to the `00-Application` directory:
+In this step, we are going to build a *Docker image* with the frontend application.
+The application that we will be using is available on the directory `00-Application/frontend` inside the project folder.
+In this case, lets's navigate to the `00-Application/frontend` directory:

-    $ cd containers-on-aws-workshop/00-Application/
+    $ cd containers-on-aws-workshop/00-Application/frontend

 Take a look on the contents of this directory.
-You will see that there is a directory called `app/` and also a file named `Dockerfile`.
+You will see that there is a directory called `code/` and also a file named `Dockerfile`.
 We will be using this `Dockerfile` to package our web application.
-In order to do that, run the following command inside the `00-Application` directory:
+In order to do that, run the following command inside the `frontend` directory:

-    $ docker build -t containers-workshop-app .
+    $ docker build -t containers-workshop-frontend .

 This should output steps that look something like this:

-    Sending build context to Docker daemon  9.295MB Step 1/9 : FROM node:alpine
+    Sending build context to Docker daemon  6.875MB Step 1/12 : FROM node:11.1.0 as build-deps
-     ---> 5ce79d7a9aad
+    ---> e893e87c6b5c
-    Step 2/9 : COPY app/ /app
+    Step 2/12 : RUN mkdir /usr/src/app
+    ---> Running in 23713e0f15cc
+    Removing intermediate container 23713e0f15cc
-     ---> 5db182714408
+    ---> 920862581cb3
-    Step 3/9 : WORKDIR /app
+    Step 3/12 : WORKDIR /usr/src/app
+    ---> Running in 25d3a7a96c09
-    Removing intermediate container 0fed50590e13
+    Removing intermediate container 25d3a7a96c09
-     ---> 8b89b65c5c67
+    ---> 70b34d8d8b35
-    Step 4/9 : RUN npm install --global gulp && npm install gulp
+    Step 4/12 : ENV PATH /usr/src/app/node_modules/.bin:$PATH
-     ---> Running in f86ae7a1e8bb
+    ---> Running in 6be3942d1d4a

 If the container builds successfully, the output should end with something like this:

-    Successfully built 0c50204fc662
+  Successfully built 1612d3ffdb32
-    Successfully tagged containers-workshop-app:latest
+  Successfully tagged containers-workshop-frontend:latest

-To run your container:
+>NOTE: For this build process, we are using the multi-stage build approach.
+This consists in using one container to generate you application and then copy the generated app to another image, in order to make it smaller.
+You can get more information about multi-stage builds in [this link](https://docs.docker.com/develop/develop-images/multistage-build/).

+Now that you created your docker image, you can use the following command to run the *containers-workshop-frontend* container:

-     $  docker run -d -p 8080:80 containers-workshop-app
+     $  docker run -d -p 8080:80 containers-workshop-frontend

-To check if your container is running:
+To check if your container is running, use the following command:

      $ docker ps

 This should return a list of all the currently running containers.
 In this example,  it should just return a single container, the one that we just started:

     CONTAINER ID        IMAGE                          COMMAND                  CREATED             STATUS              PORTS                  NAMES
-    1255ca3087f5        containers-workshop-app   "node server.js"    Less than a second ago   Up 1 second         0.0.0.0:80->8080/tcp, 8080/tcp   nifty_snyder
+    1c0511ee397d        containers-workshop-frontend   "nginx -g 'daemon of…"   13 seconds ago      Up 12 seconds       0.0.0.0:8080->80/tcp   musing_leakey

 To test the application, you can use the Cloud9 `Preview Running Application` feature.
 In Cloud9, click in `Preview` > `Preview Running Application`